 Psychosocial well-being after stroke

-In this study we are seeking to understand what matters for wellbeing after stroke, and how well-being is supported in stroke services and the factors that influence this.
-Together with stroke survivors, whānau and clinicians, we will explore how things could be done differently to better support wellbeing after stroke.
-Finally, we aim to co-create resources to support care that enhances wellbeing.
+In this study we sought to understand what matters for well-being after stroke, how well-being is supported in stroke services and the factors that influence this.
+Together with stroke survivors, whānau and clinicians, we explored how things could be done differently to better support well-being after stroke.
+We have created resources to support care that enhances well-being.

 1 A quote from stroke whānau at a wānanga in Whakatane